openssl/openssl/test/README.ssltest.md

-# SSL tests
+# tls tests

-SSL testcases are configured in the `ssl-tests` directory.
+tls testcases are configured in the `tls-tests` directory.

-Each `ssl_*.conf.in` file contains a number of test configurations.
-These files are used to generate testcases in the OpenSSL CONF format.
+Each `tls_*.conf.in` file contains a number of test configurations.
+These files are used to generate testcases in the Opentls CONF format.

 The precise test output can be dependent on the library configuration.
 The test harness generates the output files on the fly.

 However, for verification, we also include checked-in configuration outputs corresponding to the default configuration.
-These testcases live in `test/ssl-tests/*.conf` files.
+These testcases live in `test/tls-tests/*.conf` files.

-For more details, see `ssl-tests/01-simple.conf.in` for an example.
+For more details, see `tls-tests/01-simple.conf.in` for an example.

 ## Configuring the test